shabtronic/FDN-Reverb-Riser/README.md

 uses the marvelous IPlug2 library https://github.com/iPlug2/iPlug2

-Currently only the UI code is in place - no DSP at the moment.
+These use the GPU for UI rendering.

+Now working the same as the JS version.

 ![](./Images/FDN-Riser-CurrentVersion.png)